 Wildlife Friendly by Design

-- Planting native shrubs and ornamental grasses provides movement and structure to the garden, while offering the benefit of fruits and hiding places for birds and other animals.
+- Native shrubs and ornamental grasses provide movement and structure to the garden while offering the benefit of food and hiding places for birds and other animals.

 - Smart soil management maximizes the populations of microorganisms upon which plants rely, as well as creating spots for ground-nesting birds and insects.

 - Our commitment to organic practices, water conservation, and the use of native plants all contribute to sustainable, beautiful gardens that provide havens to humans and animals alike.